-Charter's acquisition of Cox is getting covered as a cable consolidation story.
-It's not.
-It's a wireless play.
+Charter’s acquisition of Cox is getting covered as a cable consolidation story.
+It’s not.
+It’s a wireless play.
+And as Deloitte’s latest analysis on telecoms choosing platform or die makes clear, the entire industry is reconfiguring around this logic.

 The combined company will merge MVNO operations, pool CBRS spectrum licenses, and build out mobile infrastructure that reduces their reliance on T-Mobile’s wholesale network.
 The projected $500 million in annual cost synergies sounds like a headline number, but the real prize is something else: a third viable wireless competitor that doesn’t answer to a traditional carrier.